 The Right Place

-When clients are considering a move to the country, my advice is to remember it’s not all about buying a pretty house, it’s about being in the right place.
+When clients are considering a move to the country, our advice is to remember it’s not all about buying a pretty house, it’s about being in the right place.
 Having a local hub is incredibly important for making a successful move.

 For example, Longstock in the Test Valley is a lovely little Hampshire village: it has a pub (the Peat Spade Inn), it has a community, and is right next to the desirable town of Stockbridge on the River Test.
 It ticks a lot of boxes.
 So, are you more likely to consider a plainer house here than a charming cottage on the outskirts of Andover?
 Absolutely.